Resources and Information for Your Next Film Project

 Child Labor Laws

-The child labor provisions do not apply to children employed as actors or performers in motion pictures, theatrical, radio or television productions.
+The child labor provisions do not apply to children employed as actors or performers in motion pictures, theatrical, radio, or television productions.
 A Youth Employment Certificate must be completed before hiring youth/children under the age of 18.
 Please visit the NC Department of Labor's YEC AUTO page for an online certificate form and other vital information.
 If you are concerned that your child is in danger of exploitation, please contact the NC Attorney General.

 Code of Conduct

 Please strive to keep a good working relationship with the local community.
-By doing so, you will not only make your job easier, you will ensure a good working relationship of all future production companies filming in the area.
+By doing so, you will not only make your job easier, but you will ensure a good working relationship with all future production companies filming in the area.
 Please adhere to the following guidelines established by the Association of Film Commissioners International (as adapted by the North Carolina Film Office)